-Matt is the co-founder of marketing agency Podcast Discovery, co-founder of the British Podcast Awards, and a key contributor to The Media Club Podcast.
-In this interview, he shares insights on how music elevates storytelling, connects emotionally with listeners, and helps podcasts stand out in a crowded market.
+In this interview, Matt Hill - co-founder of Podcast Discovery, co-founder of the British Podcast Awards, and contributor to The Media Club Podcast - shares his perspective on why hit podcasts increasingly mirror TV in their storytelling.
+From emotional connection to production value, Matt explores how music plays a crucial role in helping podcasts stand out in a crowded and competitive market.

 Podcasts are becoming more cinematic in their storytelling, often drawing from TV production techniques.
 Why do you think music is so essential in creating that immersive, TV-like experience for listeners?